Key Concepts

 International Shares Include companies traded on international stock exchanges, including many household names not listed on the ASX.

 International shares offer increased diversification over investing only in Australian shares.
 However, investors risk increased volatility due to rises and falls in international share markets and currencies.
-The risks of shares include disappointing profits and dividends, management changes or changes in the company's or industry's outlook.
-These changes may have a negative impact on dividend income or share prices.
+Shares carry risks, including disappointing profits and dividends, management changes, or changes in the company's or industry's outlook.
+These changes may negatively impact dividend income or share prices.

 International shares are also influenced by global economic trends and individual country risks, such as politics and law.
 Changes in the value of currencies may also impact the value of international shares.